Year 9 Options Guidance

 Choosing your options for Year 10 is an important step and the first of many you will have to make regarding GCSEs, Sixth Form and the careers you will eventually follow.

-You cannot make good decisions without the information this booklet gives.
+You cannot make good decisions without the information this section gives.
 It explains the courses that are available.
 It shows you how to go about making the decision which is right for you.
 Read it carefully and talk it over with your parents, teachers and advisor.

-Compulsory GCSE subjects
+Compulsory GCSE Subjects

-• You have to study for GCSEs in English Language, English Literature, Mathematics, Combined Science and Spanish.
+You have to study for GCSEs in English Language, English Literature, Mathematics, Combined Science and Spanish.

-Vocational qualifications
+Vocational Qualifications

-• You can choose from OCR Nationals and BTECs which lead on to level 3 courses.
+You can choose from OCR Nationals and BTECs which lead on to level 3 courses.

 Not every combination of subjects is possible.
 Check the options grid carefully before making your choices.

-You will study 9 GCSE’s (or equivalent) subjects (combined science counts as two).
+You will study 9 GCSEs (or equivalent) subjects (combined science counts as two).

 Most students in Year 9 have little idea of their career choice and even if you know about a possible career you may change your mind.
 You should select a balanced range of subjects.